rm511130/MarkLogic/README.md

 cd /work/marklogic
 ```

-## 2. Optional creation of MarkLogic Docker Image
+## 2. (Optional) Creation of MarkLogic Docker Image

 - You can skip step #2 by opting to use the [Marklogic v10 Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic10) I have already built.
-There's actually nothing to be downloaded at this point in time because the scripts we will be using later on, already point to the Docker Images in my Docker Hub repo.
+The scripts we will be using later on, already point to the Docker Images in my Docker Hub repo.

 - If you'd like to build your own Docker Image of Marklogic, then follow the instructions below.
 - First, you will need to downlad [MarkLogic-10.0-1.x86_64.rpm](https://developer.marklogic.com/products/marklogic-server/10.0) directly from [MarkLogic's Product Web site](http://developer.marklogic.com/products) and this step will entail creating a MarkLogic user account.